100%

 Use this when your requirements are rough or incomplete and you want Claude to interview you before building.

-Paste requirements → click Refine Prompt → copy into Claude Code → Claude asks clarifying questions via interview → writes refined spec to .claude/specs/ → paste refined spec back into Requirements → Generate or pick preset
+Paste requirements → click Generate Refine Prompt → copy into Claude Code → Claude asks clarifying questions via interview → writes refined spec to .claude/specs/ → paste refined spec back into Requirements → Auto Workflow or pick preset

 Use this after you have solid requirements and want Claude to analyze your codebase before implementing.

-Requirements ready → click Plan Prompt → copy into Claude Code → Claude explores your codebase (files, patterns, architecture) → writes implementation plan to .claude/plans/ → paste plan into Implementation Plan field → plan context is included in all exported prompts
+Requirements ready → click Generate Plan Prompt → copy into Claude Code → Claude explores your codebase (files, patterns, architecture) → writes implementation plan to .claude/plans/ → paste plan into Workflow Context field → plan context is included in all exported prompts

 Full Flow (Power Users)